-With the right gene combination, favorable environment can ensure full expression of crop yielding potential.
+With the right gene combination, a favorable environment can ensure full expression of crop yielding potential.
 Conversely, unfavorable conditions can negate or diminish the full expression of genes.

 The environmental factors here referred to comprise of the entire external conditions to which a plant or its internal parts are exposed to or interact with, or under which a plant lives and includes physical, chemical, and biological factors.
 They are described as “external” because they come from outside of the plant, particularly from outside of the genetic factors.

 The environmental factors are divided into two main groups: biotic and abiotic factors.
 The descriptive word biotic means living while abiotic means non-living or dead.

 Biotic factors mean all factors or components of the environment that are “biotic” or living.
 Therefore, these factors comprise live organisms belonging to any kingdom such as Animalia, Plantae, Fungi, Monera, and Protoctista.
 The effects of these organisms on crop growth and yield are varied.
 Any of these factors can be advantageous or disadvantageous to a crop plant.

 By way of example, large animals can kill seedlings by trampling.
 A ruminant animal can injure a crop plant and reduce fruit yield by feeding on the foliage or emerging fruit stalks.
 Goats have the tendency to nibble and strip the trunks of tree crops of bark.
 Carabaos tend to rub their sides and horn against the trunk of small trees.